to help you decide which working environment and conditions fit you best.

 There are many differences between working for a smaller or larger size company.
 It’s important to consider these differences before you begin your job search….

-In smaller companies, you can genuinely see and feel the difference that your overall performance has on the rest of the company.
-This is a great way to build confidence early on in your career, as knowing how much impact your performance has on the company helps you to feel more indispensable!
+In smaller companies, you can genuinely see and feel the impact that your overall performance has on the rest of the company.
+This is a great way to build confidence early on in your career, as knowing how much positive influence your performance has on the company helps you to feel more indispensable!

 All in all, working for a smaller company allows you to gain responsibility and experience in a variety of areas.
 Is a smaller company the right choice for you?
 It all depends on your preferences as an individual, the level of responsibility that you want, and whether you adapt well to change!

 Working for a large company is an exciting prospect, especially if it’s a well-known brand.
-Depending on the brand and its reputation, it can often give instant value to your CV and future career.
+Depending on the brand and its reputation, the company's size can often give instant value to your CV and future career.
 Recruiters and hiring managers are usually more interested in your experience working for well-established companies and international brands rather than an unknown company name.

 Check out the following Employee Review sites to gain an honest insight into the working environment of the company you want to work for:

 As we have mentioned earlier, this is an important part of your job search process.
-Even if you find the perfect job role, the company you work for needs to be the right fit, too!
+Even if you find the perfect job role, the company you work for needs to be a good fit for you, too!
 Think about your 5-year plan, what size company would fit this plan the most.
 If you don't have a plan, it's a good time to start thinking about one because this is a very common interview question!

 We hope you know better what company you should aim for!
-Tell us in the comments what you now consider the best option - small or big size company environment?
+Ask yourself important questions about your professional goals and tell us in the comments what you now consider the best option - small or big size company environment?
 Can you think of more pros and cons to adding up to this list?
-Give us your suggestions below…
+Feel free to share your suggestions and advice below!